Placement & Credit for Prior Learning

 • North Carolina Community College System Continuing Education Course: NUR-3240

-• If the course was not completed at Carteret Community College, provide documentation that the course included a minimum of 48 hours of patient care in a clinical setting under the supervision of a RN Instructor.
+• If the course was not completed at Carteret Community College, provide documentation that the course included a minimum of 48 hours of patient care in a clinical setting under the supervision of an RN Instructor.

 OR